rodneyazev/rodneyazev/README.md

 ## <div align="center">Hi there 👋 my name is Rodney</div>

-#### I work with IT during a long time, and have been using my skills as Analyst in support and solving problems (troubleshooter, deployer, automation, etc).
+#### I work with IT during a long time, and have been using my skills as Analyst in supporting and solving problems (troubleshooter, deployer, automation, etc).
 #### And now I am here creating my own profile, so, take easy. ;)

 <!--